Dun Dilution 1-2 "Primitive Markings"

-The Dun gene is a dilution gene that affects both red and black coat colour pigments.
+The dun gene is a dilution gene that affects both red and black coat color pigments.
 The gene is associated with "primitive marking" and has the ability to affect the appearance of all black, bay, or chestnut ("red")-based horses to some degree by lightening the base body coat.

 The dark stripe down the middle of the animal's back is the most recognizable marking associated with Dun horses.
 Other markings include a tail and mane darker than the body coat and usually darker faces and legs.
 The classic Dun is a gray-gold or tan, characterized by a body colour ranging from sandy yellow to reddish-brown.
 Depending on other underlying genetic coat colour factors, a Dun horse may appear a light yellowish shade or a steel gray.
 Manes, tails, primitive markings and other dark areas are usually the shade of the non-diluted base coat colour.

 The Dun allele is dominant, meaning that a horse that carries either a single copy (heterozygous) or two copies of the gene (homozygous)is dun.
 Unlike silver dapple gene, which affects only black-based coats, or the cream gene, an incomplete dominant which must be homozygous to be fully expressed, the Dun gene affects both black and red-based horses.

 The Dun dilute gene is characterized by markings which are darker than the body colour.
 These markings include: Dorsal stripe (stripe down the center of the back, along the spine), seen almost universally on all duns.
 Horizontal striping on the back of forelegs, common on most duns, though at times rather faint.
 Shoulder blade stripe, the least commonly-seen of the primitive markings.

 Breeds: Quarter Horses, Paints, Appaloosas, Icelandic Horses, Norwegian Fjords, Paso Finos, Peruvian Pasos and many pony breeds.